 Engaging in activities that are rooted in wordlessness, will help us regain balance so we can hear the voice of our inner wisdom.

 PSS.
-It's all important not to use binary thinking when it comes to this information.
+It's also important not to use binary thinking when it comes to this information.
 The Right Brain may hold the keys to inner peace, but it should never be seen as a saviour, or superior to the Left Brain.

 Left Brain is NOT a villain.
 The two halves need each other.
 Any extreme is unhealthy.
 Left Brain and Right Brain are two halves of ONE Brain and are designed to work together.